Overview

 Execute an agent using the Responses API:Response Structure

-The response includes:- output: Array of A2A protocol messages with the agent’s responses
+The response includes:- output: Array of output items with the agent’s responses

 - usage: Token consumption details